lunageens/B-Three-Index-DBMS/README.md

 As always, the distinction between a "main" package and a "test" package typically involves the separation of production code (main) and testing code (test).

 ### 5.1.
 The **main** package
-The main package consists out of two sub-packages and a file containing a main method.
+The main package consists out of two sub-packages and a file initiating the package.

-The init file serves as a practical example or test scenario for showcasing the functionality of the database-related classes and operations within the main package.
-This file initiates the main package and serves as the entry point for executing database operations.
-It imports necessary modules, including the Controller class from the src.main.database package.
-The execution block creates an instance of the Controller class, representing the Object-Relational Mapping (ORM) for a database stored in a file named 'database.bin'.
-The script then defines a sample record and schema, demonstrating the structure of the data to be inserted into the database.
-It proceeds to use the Controller instance (orm) to insert the record into the database, followed by committing the changes.
-Finally, the code prints the time taken for the database operation and the size of the resulting 'database.bin' file.

 The utils and database packages constitute the backbone of the database system.
 The utils package provides fundamental utilities and constants for efficient data encoding, decoding, and synthetic data generation.
 On the other hand, the database package encompasses the core functionalities of the database, including page management, record operations, and a B+ tree index implementation.
 Together, these packages form the essential components for organizing, storing, and manipulating data within the database system.